You’ve heard the saying ‘dress for the job you want’? Well, what about how that job would want you to dress?

-The expectation will be for you to dress conservatively, so a 3-piece suit is a smart move.
+The expectation will be for you to dress conservatively, so a three-piece suit is a smart move.
 Don’t just dig out your old black one though, you should step it up a little if you want to make a memorable impression.

 As for the tie?
 A striped one is a classic for a reason and will allow a little colour without going overboard.
-This one’s got a muted red – the colour said to signal power – so a flash of it will sit well if you’re going for a role that’s in line with that trait.

 Business professional can be decoded quite simply as ‘suits’.
-This is the world of 9-5 (and maybe a bit more) and office uniforms that haven’t quite got the business casual memo yet.
+This is the world of 9-5 (and maybe a bit more) and office uniforms that haven’t quite got the business-casual memo yet.

 So yes, a suit is a safe bet, but you don’t need to be quite as formal as you would in a corporate environment.
-You’re going to want your interviewer’s attention on you rather than what you wearing, but that’s not to say a little pattern won’t help you stand out.
+You’re going to want your interviewer’s attention on you rather than what you’re wearing, but that’s not to say a little pattern won’t help you stand out.